keptn/keptn.github.io/README.md

 	Where UserName is your github username.
 The keptn.github.io directory is available in the local directory.

 1. Install [Hugo](http://gohugo.io)
 	The Keptn website uses the hugo serif theme, which is available at https://github.com/jugglerx/hugo-serif-theme.
-The themes directory on your local machine (localdirectory/keptn.github.io/themes) is empty because you need to install the hugo serif theme from the jugglerx repository, which is the next step.
+The themes directory on your local machine (localdirectory/keptn.github.io/themes) is empty because you need to install the hugo serif theme, which is the next step.

 1. Install the git submodule in the themes directory
     ```